-"Restaurant" means an establishment primarily engaged in the retail sale of food and drinks for on-premises or immediate consumption, or as otherwise defined in 14 CCR Section 18982(a)(64).

-"Route review" means a visual inspection of containers along a hauler route for the purpose of determining container contamination, and may include mechanical inspection methods such as the use of cameras, or as otherwise defined in 14 CCR Section 18982(a)(65).

-"Rubbish" means nonputrescible solid waste that is not recyclable such as ashes, soiled paper and cardboard, certain wood, glass, plastics and metals, bedding, crockery, rubber and rubber byproducts, textiles, inert products, and litter.

-"SB 1383" means Senate Bill 1383 of 2016 approved by the Governor on September 19, 2016, which added Sections 39730.5, 39730.6, 39730.7, and 39730.8 to the Health and Safety Code, and added Chapter 13.1 (commencing with Section 42652) to Part 3 of Division 30 of the Public Resources Code, establishing methane emissions reduction targets in a Statewide effort to reduce emissions of short-lived climate pollutants as amended, supplemented, superseded, and replaced from time to time.

-"SB 1383 Regulations" means or refers to, for the purposes of this chapter, the Short-Lived Climate Pollutants: Organic Waste Reduction regulations developed by CalRecycle and adopted in 2020 that created 14 CCR, Division 7, Chapter 12 and amended portions of regulations of 14 CCR and 27 CCR.

-"Scavenging" means the uncontrolled or unauthorized removal of solid waste, recyclables or yard-organic waste pursuant to this chapter.

-"Self-hauler" means a person, who hauls solid waste, organic waste, or recyclable material he or she has generated to another person.
+- "Restaurant" means an establishment primarily engaged in the retail sale of food and drinks for on-premises or immediate consumption, or as otherwise defined in 14 CCR Section 18982(a)(64). - "Route review" means a visual inspection of containers along a hauler route for the purpose of determining container contamination, and may include mechanical inspection methods such as the use of cameras, or as otherwise defined in 14 CCR Section 18982(a)(65). - "Rubbish" means nonputrescible solid waste that is not recyclable such as ashes, soiled paper and cardboard, certain wood, glass, plastics and metals, bedding, crockery, rubber and rubber by-products, textiles, inert products, and litter. - "SB 1383" means Senate Bill 1383 of 2016 approved by the Governor on September 19, 2016, which added Sections 39730.5, 39730.6, 39730.7, and 39730.8 to the Health and Safety Code, and added Chapter 13.1 (commencing with Section 42652) to Part 3 of Division 30 of the Public Resources Code, establishing methane emissions reduction targets in a Statewide effort to reduce emissions of short-lived climate pollutants as amended, supplemented, superseded, and replaced from time to time. - "SB 1383 Regulations" means or refers to, for the purposes of this chapter, the Short-Lived Climate Pollutants: Organic Waste Reduction regulations developed by CalRecycle and adopted in 2020 that created 14 CCR, Division 7, Chapter 12 and amended portions of regulations of 14 CCR and 27 CCR. - "Scavenging" means the uncontrolled or unauthorized removal of solid waste, recyclables or organic waste pursuant to this chapter. - "Self-hauler" means a person, who hauls solid waste, organic waste, or recyclable material he or she has generated to another person.
 Self-hauler also includes a person who back-hauls waste, or as otherwise defined in 14 CCR Section 18982(a)(66).
-Back-haul means generating and transporting organic waste to a destination owned and operated by the generator using the generator's own employees and equipment, or as otherwise defined in 14 CCR Section 18982(a)(66)(A).

-"Single-family" or "Self hauling" means the act of a residential householder or commercial business owner collecting and legally disposing of solid waste, recyclables, or yard waste generated in or on their premises.

-"Single-family residential premises" means of, from, or pertaining to any residential property with fewer than five-(5) units within the City utilizing solid waste containers of 96 gallons or less capacity for the provision of waste management services.

-"Single-family residential solid waste container" means a container made of metal, hard rubber or plastic not exceeding 96 gallons in capacity.
+Back-haul means generating and transporting organic waste to a destination owned and operated by the generator using the generator's own employees and equipment, or as otherwise defined in 14 CCR Section 18982(a)(66)(A). - "Single-family" or "Single-family residential premises" means of, from, or pertaining to any residential property with fewer than five units within the City utilizing solid waste containers of 96 gallons or less capacity for the provision of waste management services. - "Single-family residential solid waste container" means a container made of metal, hard rubber or plastic not exceeding 96 gallons in capacity.
 "Solid waste" means all putrescible and nonputrescible solid and semisolid wastes, generated in or upon, related to the occupancy of, remaining in or emanating from residential premises or commercial premises, including garbage, rubbish, trash, refuse, ashes, industrial wastes, demolition and construction wastes, manure, vegetable or animal solid or semisolid wastes, and other solid and semisolid wastes.
 This excludes recyclables, source-separated organic waste, liquid wastes, abandoned vehicles, and excluded waste, hazardous, biohazardous and biomedical wastes, sharps, or any item excluded from the definition of bulky items.
-This excludes liquid wastes, abandoned vehicles, and hazardous, biohazardous and biomedical wastes.

-"Solid waste management or collection services" means the collection, transportation, storage, transfer, disposal, or processing of solid waste, recyclables, or yard-organic waste.
+"Solid waste management or collection services" means the collection, transportation, storage, transfer, disposal, or processing of solid waste, recyclables, or organic waste.